williampious/faas/src/README.md

 **For full setup instructions, please refer to the main `README.md` file in the project's root directory.**

-This file contains the necessary Firestore Security Rules for your project.
+This file contains the necessary Firestore Security Rules and Indexes for your project.

 ---